On empirical Hodge Laplacians under the manifold hypothesis: Hodge Laplacians on graphs

+which corresponds to \cite[Eqn.\ (2.6)]{eidi2023irreducibility} and the up Hodge Laplacian identity on weighted simplicial complexes in \cite{Horak13}.
+Depending on the choice of the weights, the up and down Hodge Laplacians are connected to a random walk on the weighted simplicial complex.
+For instance, if $k_{ij} = \sum_{m =1}^n k_{mij}$ for all $i\neq j$, then

-meaning that $\mathscr{L}_0=I_n-D^{-1}K$ with the identification above.
-As a result, in these two cases, $\mathscr{L}_0$ coincides with the unnormalized graph Laplacian and the random walk graph Laplacian, respectively \cite{Chung97,vLux07}. \end{example} The operators $\mathscr{L}_\ell$, $\ell\geq 0$ are by construction self-adjoint and positive semi-definite and thus have real and non-negative eigenvalues.
+so $(I - \mathscr{L}_1^{\up})/2$ can be interpreted as a transition operator of a Markov chain \cite{MR3607124}, \cite{Mukherjee16}. \end{example} The operators $\mathscr{L}_\ell$, $\ell\geq 0$ are by construction self-adjoint and positive semi-definite and thus have real and non-negative eigenvalues.
 These eigenvalues contain topological information about the underlying graph.
 For instance, it is well-known that the multiplicities of the eigenvalue zero of the unnormalized graph Laplacian $D-K$ (that is $\dim(\ker(D-K))$) from the above example is equal to the number of connected components of the weighted graph $(V,K)$.
 Note that $\dim(\ker(D-K))=1$ if all weights are non-zero, while it might be strictly larger for non-negative weights.
 Moreover, the first nonzero eigenvalue is related to the Cheeger constant and satisfies the so-called Cheeger inequality.
 For more details see \cite{Chung97,Lev+17}.
 Similar statements for $\ell\geq 1$ are encoded in the so-called Hodge decomposition, which can be deduced from $\delta_\ell\circ \delta_{\ell-1}=0$ and results from linear algebra in our finite-dimensional setting (see Section~4.3 in \cite{Lim20}).
 First, $\ker(\mathscr{L}_\ell)=\ker(\delta_\ell)\cap \ker(\delta_{\ell-1}^*)$ and thus $\operatorname{im}(\mathscr{L}_\ell)=\operatorname{im}(\delta_\ell^*)\oplus\operatorname{im}(\delta_{\ell-1})$.
 In particular, we have

 Thus the $\ell$-th cohomology group $\ker(\delta_\ell)/\operatorname{im}(\delta_{\ell-1})$ is isomorphic to $\ker(\mathscr{L}_\ell)$.
 The quantity $\dim(\ker(\mathscr{L}_\ell))$ is also called the $\ell$-th Betti number.
 Moreover, the set of nonzero eigenvalues (counted with multiplicities) of $\mathscr{L}_\ell$ is equal to the union of the nonzero eigenvalues of $\mathscr{L}_\ell^{\up}$ and the nonzero eigenvalues of $\mathscr{L}_\ell^{\down}$.
 Since the nonzero eigenvalues of $\mathscr{L}_\ell^{\down}$ are equal to the nonzero eigenvalues of $\mathscr{L}_{\ell-1}^{\up}$, it suffices to focus on $(\mathscr{L}_\ell^{\up})_{\ell\geq 0}$ when studying the eigenvalues of all $(\mathscr{L}_\ell)_{\ell\geq 0}$.
 By the min-max characterization of eigenvalues, it is thus an important first step to study the quadratic form $\langle\boldsymbol{\omega},\mathscr{L}_{\ell-1}^{\up}\boldsymbol{\omega}\rangle_n$, which will be the main focus of this paper.